akiaittolampi/pyFTPclient/README.md

 Python FTP Client

 Move files between client and server.
-See docs directory for more info.
+See docs for more info.

 Copyright 2017